Ahmed-Z/the-blog/_posts/2022-09-26-Control-your-Windows-computer-using-Telegram.md

 ---
-title: Control your Windows computer using Telegram
+title: Remote control your Windows computer using Telegram
 published: true
 ---